 Next, as we mentioned above, the limit of the diagram

 is not homeomorphic to the space of knots.
 Instead, it is given as

--- the space of those immersions which are embeddings when restricted to $I\setminus J_0$ or $I\setminus J_1$.
-Actually, since \emph{both maps in the diagram $\mathcal{E}^1_{\bull}$ are fibrations} (see Remark~\ref{rem:palais}), the limit is equivalent to the homotopy limit.\footnote{Warning: although all maps in cubes for higher $n$ are also fibrations, one cannot conclude that $\holim\mathcal{E}^n_{\bull}\simeq\lim\mathcal{E}^n_{\bull}$, as is the case for $n=1$.
-Namely, for $n\geq2$ this is not enough to make an $n$-cube `fibrant'.} Hence we have the upper row in the commutative diagram
+-- the space of those immersions which are embeddings when restricted to $I\sm J_0$ or $I\sm J_1$.
+Actually, since \emph{both maps in the diagram $\mc{E}^1_{\bull}$ are fibrations} (by Remark~\ref{rem:palais}), the limit is equivalent to the homotopy limit.\footnote{ See \cite[Prop.~3.2.13]{MV} for a proof.
+Warning: although all maps in cubes for higher $n$ are also fibrations, one cannot conclude that $\holim\mc{E}^n_{\bull}\simeq\lim\mc{E}^n_{\bull}$ as for $n=1$.} Hence we have the upper row in the commutative diagram

 Let us now explain the rest of the diagram.
-As mentioned in the preliminaries, the homotopy limit can be computed from any levelwise homotopy equivalent diagram:
+As mentioned in Section~\ref{subsec-prelim:holims}, the homotopy limit can be computed from any levelwise homotopy equivalent diagram:

-The first equivalence is induced from the weak equivalences $\Emb(V,M)\to \Imm(V,M)$ for $V$ a disjoint union of disks, see for example \cite{Cerf}.
+The first equivalence is induced from the weak equivalences $\Emb(V,M)\to \Imm(V,M)$ for $V$ a disjoint union of disks, see for instance~\cite{Cerf}.
 The second equivalence is induced from the unit derivative maps, giving paths in the unit tangent bundle $\S M$, with $\Path\S M\simeq\S M$ (both endpoints free) and $\Path_{*}\S M\simeq*$ (one endpoint fixed).
-One can check that the homotopy limit of the rightmost diagram is $\Omega(\S M)$, so one has the triangle in \eqref{eq:deg1-lim-holim}.
+One can check that the homotopy limit of the rightmost diagram is the loop space $\Omega(\S M)$, so one has the triangle in \eqref{eq:deg1-lim-holim}.

-On the other hand, the strict limit in the middle diagram is clearly $\lim\mathcal{I}^1_{\bull}\cong\Imm_\partial(I,M)$.
-The fact that this is also \emph{its homotopy limit} is non-trivial: by a theorem of Smale \cite{Smale} the restriction maps for immersions are \emph{also fibrations}.
+On the other hand, the strict limit in the middle diagram is clearly $\lim\mc{I}^1_{\bull}\cong\Imm_\partial(I,M)$.
+The fact that this is also \emph{its homotopy limit} is non-trivial: by a theorem of Smale~\cite{Smale} the restriction maps for immersions are \emph{also fibrations}.
 This also implies that immersions form a polynomial functor of degree at most $1$, that is, $\T_n\ImmK(I,M)\simeq\ImmK(I,M)$ for all $n\geq 1$.
-Here we similarly define $\T_n\ImmK(I,M):=\holim\mathcal{I}^n_{\bull}$, using $\mathcal{I}_S:=\Imm_\partial(I\setminus J_S,M)$.
-See \cite{weiss-survey,GWII}.
+Here we similarly define $\T_n\ImmK(I,M)\coloneqq\holim\mc{I}^n_{\bull}$, using $\mc{I}_S\coloneqq\Imm_\partial(I\sm J_S,M)$.
+See~\cite{weiss-survey,GWII}.

 However, to obtain $\pT_1(M)\simeq\Omega(\S M)$ we did not need Smale's result.
-Finally, observe that as a consequence of this discussion the inclusion $\iota\colon\lim\mathcal{E}^1_{\bull}\hookrightarrow \lim\mathcal{I}^1_{\bull}$ of `special' immersions into all immersions is -- maybe surprisingly -- a weak equivalence.
+Finally, observe that as a consequence of this discussion the inclusion $\iota\colon\lim\mc{E}^1_{\bull}\hra \lim\mc{I}^1_{\bull}$ of `special' immersions \eqref{eq:special-immersions} into all immersions is -- maybe surprisingly -- a weak equivalence.